mucaho/npm_crafty/example/README.md

 CLIENT1 controls the paddle with __W & S__, CLIENT2 with __UP & DOWN__.

 In this basic version, each client controls one paddle.
 The input is send to the server.
 The server handles the game logic.
-The server feeds the updated game logic to the client.
+The server feeds the updated game state back to the client.
 The client displays the entities.

 Note that npm_crafty only handles **low-level networking**.
 In a real world example, where the server is not __localhost__ you would have to predict client movement on the client locally and adjust the movement